devopsdays/devopsdays-web/content/events/2023-geneva/program/dan-conn.md

 Talk_date = ""
 Talk_start_time = ""
 Talk_end_time = ""
-Title = "The Anatomy of a Hack: 24 Hours in the DevSecOps ER" Type = "talk"
+Title = "The Anatomy of a Hack: 24 Hours in the DevSecOps ER (AULA)" Type = "talk"
 Speakers = ["dan-conn"]
 +++